 How is BNPL growing?

 To capitalize on this trend, retailers of all sizes are partnering with BNPL providers to offer shoppers flexible payment options.
-Since the beginning of the pandemic in March 2020, the number of e-commerce businesses on the Shopify platform that added BNPL options increased 60%.
+By the end of March 2022, more than 207K merchants were offering pay-over-time options with Affirm—an increase of over 1600% from the prior year.

 Most BNPL providers make it relatively easy to integrate the payment processing technology into an e-commerce site.
 If your business works with a major e-commerce platform like Shopify, the integration may be as simple as a few clicks.